SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mail-enabled-security-groups.md

 This example creates a security group with these settings:

-- **Name** File Server Managers.
+- **Name**: File Server Managers.
 This value is also used for the display name because we aren't using the  _DisplayName_ parameter.
 If a group naming policy is applied, you can use the  _IgnoreNamingPolicy_ switch to override the policy.

-- **Alias** fsadmin.
+- **Alias**: fsadmin.
 If we didn't use the  _Alias_ parameter, the value of the  _Name_ parameter would be used, with spaces removed (FileServerManagers in this example).

-- **Description** None, because we aren't using the  _Notes_ parameter.
+- **Description**: None, because we aren't using the  _Notes_ parameter.

-- **Organizational Unit** The default location that's specified by the recipient scope, because we aren't using the  _OrganizationalUnit_ parameter.
+- **Organizational Unit**: The default location that's specified by the recipient scope, because we aren't using the  _OrganizationalUnit_ parameter.

-- **Owners** The user account that's creating the group is the only owner, because we aren't using the  _ManagedBy_ parameter.
+- **Owners**: The user account that's creating the group is the only owner, because we aren't using the  _ManagedBy_ parameter.

-- **Members** Bishamon Tamura and Valeria Barrios.
+- **Members**: Bishamon Tamura and Valeria Barrios.
 Because we're using the  _CopyOwnerToMember_ switch, the group owner is also a member.

-- **User requests to join the group** For mail-enabled security groups, user requests to join the group aren't sent to the group owners, regardless of the  _MemberJoinRestriction_ parameter value (  `ApprovalRequired` or  `Closed`).
+- **User requests to join the group**: For mail-enabled security groups, user requests to join the group aren't sent to the group owners, regardless of the  _MemberJoinRestriction_ parameter value (  `ApprovalRequired` or  `Closed`).
 A group owner needs to manually add and remove group members from a mail-enabled security group.

-- **Accept messages from external senders** No, because we're aren't using the  _RequireSenderAuthenticationEnabled_ parameter, and the default value is  `$true`.
+- **Accept messages from external senders**: No, because we're aren't using the  _RequireSenderAuthenticationEnabled_ parameter, and the default value is  `$true`.

 ```
 New-DistributionGroup -Type Security -Name "File Server Managers" -Alias fsadmin -Members "Bishamon Tamura","Valeria Barrios" -CopyOwnerToMember